sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/01-research-concept-direction.md

 * K-planes with MLP decoder  in 2D is like: MLP(f\_u\*f\_v) where f\_u, f\_v are line features.
 GA-planes: MLP(f\_u (times or concat or add) f\_v (add or concat) f\_uv) where f\_uv is low-res plane feature (all features are upsampled by interpolation)
 * comparison of convex vs nonconvex MLPs
 * addition of quantization: MLP(quant(f\_u)...) -- try doing QAT
-* with/without interpolation: can compare MLP(U@V) vs SVD fitting U@V in the no interpolation case
+* with/without interpolation: can compare&#x20;
-* Controlled comparison with identical training protocols and evaluation metrics #you can break these up
+* Controlled comparison with identical training protocols and evaluation metrics

 **Phase 2: Component Analysis**